grace-radetsky/Predictive-analytics-via-Udacity/README.md

 - Artifacts: [Process and finding writeup](https://github.com/grace-radetsky/Predictive-analytics-via-Udacity/blob/main/Project%202%20-%20Data%20Wrangling/Project%202-Data%20Wrangling.pdf), [Alreryx workflow](https://github.com/grace-radetsky/Predictive-analytics-via-Udacity/tree/main/Project%202%20-%20Data%20Wrangling/workflows)

 **3. [Project 3: Predicting Default Risks using Classification Model](https://github.com/grace-radetsky/Predictive-analytics-via-Udacity/tree/main/Project%203%20-%20Predicting%20Default%20Risks%20(Classification%20Models))**
 - In this project, I used a classification model to algorithmically classify new customers on their creditworthiness.
-The outcome is a list of creditworthy customers submitted to the manager
+The outcome is a list of creditworthy customers submitted to the manager.
+Example visualizations include:
 ![](https://github.com/grace-radetsky/Predictive-analytics-via-Udacity/blob/main/P3-Classification%20models%20ROC%20comparison.PNG)
 - Method:
   - Clean the data set by eliminating variables that have high percentages of missing values, low variability, or have no logical connection with the target variable